 Oh yeah.
 She just had to be put on just some Glucophage (metformin).
 But she also had to understand that even a keto diet wasn’t really the answer.
-It was having a negative impact on her blood lipids — increasing her cholesterol and triglyceride levels.
+It was having a negative impact on her blood lipids—increasing her cholesterol and triglyceride levels.
 Keto was not the answer.
 Fasting was also not the answer.
-She had a strong family history of Type 2 diabetes.
+She had a strong family history of type 2 diabetes.
 Genetics was a strong factor in her own susceptibility to the disease.
 I think the Libre helped her understand what was going on with her own physiology and instead of her thinking she wasn’t working hard enough.

 What do you enjoy about prescribing the FreeStyle Libre?
 Were there any surprises for you as you’ve introduced to patients?

-Sometimes a person might be having blood glucose of 220 mg/dL and then all of a sudden, they take a severe dive and they get this really weird feeling where they’re not sure what’s happening.
+Sometimes a person might be having blood glucose of 12.2 mmol/L220 mg/dL and then all of a sudden, they take a severe dive and they get this really weird feeling where they’re not sure what’s happening.
 They don’t know it’s their blood sugar dropping.
 Seeing that decline on the graph really helps them understand what’s really happening to them.
 That’s really important.

 For older patients with T2D, what is the best way to get them to try CGM technology like the FreeStyle Libre?